By John Turney

 Landeta was First-team All-Decade of the 1980s and Second-team for the 1990s.
 He deserved neither.
 Yes, he had some good years he was third in net punting in 1986 and first in 1989 and a couple more in the top five but that was it.

 What is bothersome is not the six blocked punts, that is within norms it's the 17 punts returned for touchdowns against him.
 We have not checked everyone but the highest we've found by anyone else is ten.
+The guys we rate higher didn't have such and alarming rate and it does matter.
+It can be an indication of kicking further than you cover guys can handle.

 32. Rohn Stark, 1982-97